 Relay Switch Circuits

 NPN Relay Switch Circuit

 When the Base voltage of the transistor is zero (or negative), the transistor is cut-off and acts as an open switch.
-In this condition, no Collector current flows and the relay coil is de-energised because being current devices, if no current flows into the Base, then no current will flow through the relay coil.
+In this condition, no Collector current flows and is de-energised because being current devices, if no current flows into the Base, then no current will flow through the coil.

 NPN Darlington Relay Switch Circuit

 The two NPN transistors are connected so that the Collector current of the first transistor, TR1 becomes the Base current of the second transistor TR2.
 The application of a positive base current to TR1 automatically turns “ON” the switching transistor, TR2.

 Emitter Follower Relay Switch Circuit

 Common Collector or Emitter follower configuration is very useful for impedance matching applications because of the very high input impedance (~hundreds of thousands of Ohms) while having a relatively low output impedance to switch the coil.